jameson-c/viz-portfolio/README.md

 Through this class, I hope to learn how to incorporate design principles into my future visualizations.
 While working for CRS I made several okay-to-bad graphs although I learned a lot along the way.
 After graduating, I would like to apply data science to help communities solve problems equitably.
 Being able to communicate data scientific results visually is highly important to this sort of work.

 # Portfolio
+The following sections contain the work I completed for this course.
 ## Assignment 1

 ## Assignment 2